 Simple syrup is merely a mix of water to sweetener with a ratio of 1:1.
 Since most honey is already liquid, but is also thicker than water, there is no need to simmer and reduce it down as is needed with granulated sugar.
 While heating the water can help the honey dissolve more quickly, it does not need to be hot - warm, or even room temperature water will do just fine.

-You can adjust the ratio of honey to water if you prefer a richer (sweeter) syrup and can also create flavored syrup with herbs and spices, if desired.
+This recipe is particularly good for beverages.
+You can adjust the ratio of honey to water if you prefer a richer (sweeter) syrup, for example for ice cream and sorbet.
+You can also create flavored syrup with herbs and spices, if desired.

 Warm the water in a saucepan or microwave but do not boil (should be no hotter than 95°F).

 Pour in the honey.

 You can store in an airtight container for up to 3 weeks in the refrigerator.